Business Applications

 Why would you care?

-Excel is a brilliant spreadsheet: but a liability when it is used to drive business processes.
+Excel is a brilliant spreadsheet, but it is a liability when used to drive business processes.

 Excel was designed (in 1987) to help users create, organise and analyse data.
 It was single user, stored data locally and didn’t maintain a record of who changed what when.